 Muslims worldwide observe total fasting (no food or water) between dawn to sunset in the month of Ramadan.
-They do so not for losing weight or any medical benefit, but as fasting is ordained in Qur’an which says.
+They do so not for losing weight or for any medical benefit, but as it is ordained in the Holy Qur’an which says:

-According to Islamic laws, children below the age of 12, sick patients, travelers, and women who are menstruating or nursing a baby, are exempt from fasting.
+According to Islamic laws, children below the age of 12, sick patients, travelers, and women who are menstruating or nursing a baby are exempt from fasting.
 In addition to staying away from food or water for the whole day, they are asked to stay away from sex, smoking or misconduct during the period of fast.
-In addition, they are encouraged to do more acts of piety, i.e., prayer, charity, or reading Qur’an during this month.
+In addition, they are encouraged to do more acts of piety, i.e. prayer, charity, or reading the Qur’an during this month.

-On the basis of the human physiology described above, semi-starvation (ketogenic) diets have been devised for effective weight control.
-These diets provide calculated amount of protein in divided doses with plenty of water, multi-vitamins, etc. These effectively lower weight, blood sugar, but because of their side-effects, should be used only under the supervision of a physician.
+On the basis of human physiology described above, semi-starvation (ketogenic) diets have been devised for effective weight control.
+These diets provide calculated amount of protein in divided doses with plenty of water, multi-vitamins, etc. These effectively lower weight, blood sugar, but because of their side effects, should be used only under the supervision of physicians.

 Total fasting reduces or eliminates hunger and causes rapid weight loss.
 In 1975, Allan Cott in his “Fasting as a Way of Life” noted that “fasting brings a wholesome physiological rest for the digestive tract and central nervous system and normalizes metabolism.”
-It must be pointed out, however, that there are also many adverse effects of total fasting.
-That includes hypokalemia and cardiac arrhythmia associated with low calorie starvation diets used in unsupervised manner.
+It must be pointed out, however, that there are also many adverse effects of total fasting, including hypokalemia and cardiac arrhythmia associated with low calorie starvation diets used in unsupervised manner.